coretrix/hitrix/docs/docs/guide/services/feature_flag.md

 ```go
 service.DI().FeatureFlag()
 ```
+Please have in your mind that you need to register FeatureFlagEntity

 At start of the service hitrix is syncing the feature_flag table with the registered features.
 Automatically make inserts and updates if it's needed.
 The service never remove from the table!